 In another story, Navdeep Singh talks about how Indians in general perceive blacks, or being black or dark-skinned people.
 In particular, her generalization that:

-"...We often nominate ourselves as honorary white."
+"...We often nominate ourselves as honorary white."are quite telling summarizations.

 Stories like these help construct a much broader picture of how prevalent racism is in Indian society and how there is very little done to address it.